Regular free memory clinics in Halifax and New Minas or participants can choose a video conference anywhere in the province.

-True North Clinical Research is able to perform genetic testing for individuals between the ages of 60 and 75.
+True North Clinical Research is able to perform genetic testing for individuals that meet specific criteria.
 Certain genetic make-ups put individuals at a higher risk for developing Alzheimer’s disease.
 Our on-site genetic testing is able to determine whether or not a person is at a higher risk.
 These tests are done by analysing DNA obtained through the collection of cells from the inside of a person’s cheek.
 Based on the results of these tests, those who are genetically at a higher risk have the opportunity to learn more about clinical trials focused on Alzheimer’s disease prevention.

 Alzheimer Disease Facts